EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 So if P means *Penta* groups and the F means 6 Elements, the Lens has 6 Element in 5 Groups!

+**Between Two Similar Lenses, Can This Infer Quality?**

+Sort of.

-You might be asking yourself, 'What can I do with this information now, does that mean anything for quality?' and the answer is 'sort of'.
-Earlier original SR lenses like the 35mm W.Rokkor QE (5 Elements in 4 Groups) were slower at f/4 compared to the later MC W.Rokkor HH (8 Elements in 7 Groups) at f/1.8.
+Earlier original SR lenses like the 35mm W.Rokkor QE f/4 (*5 Elements in 4 Groups*) were slower compared to the later 35mm MC W.Rokkor HH f/1.8 (*8 Elements in 7 Groups*).
 You also see this with the MC-Rokkor PG lenses with 1 extra Element being ~1/3 of a stop faster than their PF counterparts, but then the focus is harder to make at that extra stop gained because it gives a narrower Depth of Field.

 For later MD lenses this information isn't helpful, as no MD Lens has this naming feature.
 You'd have to look up that information online, but then you'd find many MD Lenses have *less* Elements and Groups than their earlier MC counterparts, but are faster or considered generally better.
 This is because of their more advanced glass coatings which came later with the MD lenses.

 If you want to read more about it, you can check out Minolta Lens Designations by [Dennis Lohmann](http://minolta.eazypix.de/lenses/index.html#clas) or by [Henrik Robeck](http://minolta.rokkor.de/lensdesignations.htm).
 You can also read more generally into Minolta Lenses by [Rokkorfiles](http://www.rokkorfiles.com/Lens%20History.html) and [Minman](https://web.archive.org/web/20211021170337/http://www.subclub.org/minman/slrlens.htm) which refer to the Lens Designations and their eventual removal when MC III (aka 'Rokkor-X') and MD lenses started production.

 ***
-### **Why does my lens not fit on my Minolta?**
+### **Why Does My Lens Not Fit On My Minolta?**

 There is a very common mistake that any lens that says 'MC' on it is for Minolta mount cameras.
 Unfortunately this isn't true and can lead to compatibility problems.
 Here's how to make sure a lens is definitely for Minolta Manual Focus!
 (AKA SR mount);
 #### MC Lens Identification